Hi! I’m Marisa.

 I am an early-career composition, rhetoric, and technical writing teacher-scholar.
 My work includes writing programs, design thinking, and wicked problems.
 I love collaborating with other scholars on writing and research projects, collaborating with students on improving their writing in my classes, and finding creative ways to support the field of writing studies more largely.

-I am a new (as of Fall 2024!)
+I am a newer (as of Fall 2024!)
 Assistant Professor in the Department of English Language & Literature at Weber State University.
-I recently completed my PhD in Rhetoric & Composition at Purdue University, where my dissertation project focused on how writing programs navigated emergency remote teaching in 2020 and how writing programs can continue to address wicked problems.
+I completed my PhD in Rhetoric & Composition at Purdue University, where my dissertation project focused on how writing programs navigated emergency remote teaching in 2020 and how writing programs can continue to address wicked problems.
 My dissertation study led to publications in Computers & Composition Online and the collection PARS in Charge: More resources and strategies for online writing program leaders (ed.s Borgman & McArdle).
 I previously did my masters work at Oregon State University, where I worked with the Writing Intensive Curriculum program, and my undergraduate work was at Northern Kentucky University.
 I’m fortunate to continue collaborating with folks from grad school through our research group, Disseminar.

 My career in academia came from two important experiences as a college student at NKU: working in the Writing Center for three years, and engaging in a research project on creative placemaking in the Greater Cincinnati area.
 In my two years at Oregon State, I became interested in the work of writing program administration, thanks to experiences as a Composition Assistant for the Writing Program and as the Graduate Teaching Assistant for the Writing Intensive Curriculum.
 I also got to collaborate on a piece about our composition program’s history, now in Rhetoric Review.